evelinehong/evelinehong.github.io/blogs/_posts/2020-02-10-Neural-Symbolic-Weakly-Supervised-Semantic-Parsing.md

 ## [](#header-3)Neural Symbolic Weakly Supervised Semantic Parsing
-Recently, the neural-symbolic paradigm has been exten- sively explored in the tasks of semantic parsing.
+Recently, the neural-symbolic paradigm has been extensively explored in the tasks of semantic parsing.
 Concretely, for these tasks, neural networks are used to map raw signals (images/questions/instructions) to symbolic representations (scenes/programs/actions), which are then used to perform symbolic reasoning/execution to generate final outputs.
 Weak supervision in these tasks usually provides pairs of raw inputs and final outputs, with intermediate symbolic representations unobserved.

 ![](https://evelinehong.github.io/assets/images/supervision.png)